vbalagovic/flutter-presetup/README.md

 # Flutter Presetup project

 This is a small project that saves me time when I need to start new project from scratch including flavors and firebase.
 It's kinda suited to my needs but it may help someone.
-Currently it's focused on iOS and Android
+Currently it's focused on iOS and Android.

 ## Dependencies & versions